 The TMDL analytical document must identify the water body as it appears on the State/Tribe's 303(d) list, the pollutant of concern and the priority ranking of the water body.
 The TMDL submittal must include a description of the point and nonpoint sources of the pollutant of concern, including the magnitude and location of the sources.
 Where it is possible to separate natural background from nonpoint sources, a description of the natural background must be provided, including the magnitude and location of the source(s).
 Such information is necessary for EPA's review of the load and wasteload allocations which are required by regulation.
-The TMDL submittal should also contain a description of any important assumptions made in developing the TMDL, such as: (1) the assumed distribution of land use in the watershed; (2) population characteristics, wildlife resources, and other relevant information affecting the characterization of the pollutant of concern and its allocation to sources; (3) present and future growth trends, if taken into consideration in preparing the TMDL; and, (4) explanation and analytical basis for expressing the TMDL through surrogate measures, if applicable.
+The TMDL submittal should also contain a description of any important assumptions made in developing the TMDL, such as: (1) the assumed distribution of land use in the watershed; (2) population characteristics, wildlife resources, (3) present and future growth trends, if taken into consideration in preparing the TMDL; and, (4) explanation and analytical basis for expressing the TMDL through surrogate measures, if applicable.
 Surrogate measures are parameters such as percent fines and turbidity for sediment impairments, or chlorophyll a and phosphorus loadings for excess algae.

-Mount Hope Bay and the Kickemuit River estuary are located in the northeast corner of Narragansett Bay, adjoining the towns of Bristol, Portsmouth, Tiverton, and Warren, Rhode Island.
-Although across the Massachusetts border from Rhode Island, the study area also includes the cities and towns of Attleboro, Berkley, Dighton, Fall River, Freetown, Rehoboth, Somerset, Seekonk, Swansea, Warren, and Westport, Massachusetts (Mass.).
-The Report describes the pollutant of concern, fecal coliform bacteria, an indicator of pathogen-caused impairment of the designated uses for primary and secondary contact recreation and shellfish consumption (TMDL p.
-7 & 12).
-It lists the water bodies as they appear on the State's 2008 303(d) list (TMDL pp. 9-11), and explains that these waters are scheduled for TMDL development in 2010 (TMDL p.12).
-The document also describes the TMDL study area, its land uses, and a brief history of the watershed and its impairments (TMDL pp. 14-18).
+The Pawcatuck River and Little Narragansett Bay estuary are located in the southwest corner of Rhode Island, adjoining the town of Westerly, Rhode Island, and bordering the State of Connecticut across these water bodies to the west.
+The Report describes the pollutants of concern, fecal coliform and enterococci bacteria, an indicator of pathogen-caused impairment of the designated uses for shellfish consumption and contact recreation (TMDL pp. 8-9).
+It lists four of the water bodies as they appear on the State's 2008 303(d) list and explains that these waters are scheduled for TMDL development in 2010 (TMDL p.8).
+Mastuxet Brook is currently unlisted.
+The document also describes the TMDL study area, its land uses, and a brief history of the watershed and its impairments (TMDL pp. 6-7 and 13-18).